 allowed especially in these industries.

 2007: WE SHOULD ALL KNOW THE ANSWER TO THIS QUESTION.

 DOES A STEEL BACKED, 6 mm ROOT GAP ON SHIPS PLATE, PROVIDE THE SAME HAZ MECHANICAL PROPERTIES, WHEN THAT ROOT GAP IS ALLOWED TO INCREASE IN THE RANGE OF 8 TO 25 mm.?

-WITH THE EXTRA WELD PASSES FROM THE OVER SIZED ROOT WELDS, THE RESULTING , INCREASED WELD HEAT AND INCREASED WELD DEFECTS WILL HAVE DRAMATIC NEGATIVE RESULTS FOR BOTH THE WELD AND WELD JOINT INTEGRITY.
-WITH THIS IN MIND, YOU WOULD EXPECT THE SHIP YARD ENGINEERS TO PROVIDE STRICTER SHIP YARD WELD REQUIREMENTS AND ENSURE THE CORRECT FABRICATION AND WELD CONTROLS ARE APPLIED.
+WITH THE EXTRA WELD PASSES FROM THE OVER SIZED ROOT WELDS, THE RESULTING , INCREASED WELD HEAT AND INCREASED WELD DEFECTS WILL HAVE DRAMATIC NEGATIVE RESULTS FOR BOTH THE WELD AND WELD JOINT MECHANICAL PROPERTIES.
+WITH THIS IN MIND, YOU WOULD EXPECT THE SHIP YARD ENGINEERS TO PROVIDE STRICTER SHIP YARD MAX.
+WELD DIMESION REQUIREMENTS AND ENSURE THE CORRECT FABRICATION AND WELD CONTROLS ARE APPLIED.

 Weld - steel qualification tests for critcal ship weld plate joints are typically taken from optimum weld joints with specified max root gap openings.
-It would be of interest, if the navy and ship building industry, both of which turn a blind eye or enable welds that allow extensive, plus, open root tolerances, would provide the necessay research to find out the following;
+It would be of interest, if the navy and ship building industry, both of which will often turn a blind eye or enable welds that allow extensive oversize root tolerances, to provide the necessay research to find out the following;

 what the negative weld heat influence will be from the numerous extra weld passes.